dimitri/pgloader/pgloader.1.md

     Filename where to load the data from.
 This support local files, HTTP URLs and zip files containing a single dbf file of the same name.
 Fetch such a zip file from an HTTP address is of course supported.

-  - *INTO*

-  	The PostgreSQL connection URI.
-If it doesn't have a table name in the target, then the name part of the filename will be used as a table name.

   - *WITH*